Riku Lätti

-His greatest work collaborative album Radio Lava with Jahn Beukes and Arnaud van Vliet featuring original work He accused the South African media of not having transformed after the end of Apartheid.
+His greatest work is the collaborative album Radio Lava with Jahn Beukes and Arnaud van Vliet featuring his original work.
+He accused the South African media of not having transformed after the end of Apartheid.

-He is also the chief in charge of zimdollar, an Afrikaans cult newspaper.
+He is also the chief in charge of Zimdollar, an Afrikaans cult newspaper.

 He is the founding father of Die Wasgoedlyn.

 Die Wasgoedlyn

 A few years ago Riku Lätti started recording many different artists all around South Africa.
 Wherever he went he took his recording equipment with and before he knew it artists started featuring on each other's tracks, collaborating and performing together, and so Die Wasgoedlyn started and Die Wasgoedlyn CD was released in 2015.
 Die Wasgoedlyn (The Washing Line) is a concept centering around Afrikaans musicians telling and singing their stories in their natural habitat: at their homes, around braais, with friends.
 These informal gatherings are recorded by Riku Lätti with his mobile studio set-up ensuring that the music is not overproduced in a studio giving a sense of the real and the unpretentious.

 The name, Die Wasgoedlyn (The Washing Line), was chosen for two reasons.
 The first being that a washing line (in literal terms) is not usually a place where you would take your guests.
 It is usually in your backyard where things are a lot less presentable than the front (street view) of your house.
 In the same vain Die Wasgoedlyn attempts to unearth these raw performances of artists in a space (mentally and physically) that they take comfort in - in which they do not have to pretend.
 The second reason is that on a washing line you'll find a large variety of items, from work-shirts to church-blouses, patched socks, vest with holes in it, underwear from Jockey, petticoats, etc. Die Wasgoedlyn is as much about putting the artist in their most natural surrounding as it is about surrounding them with other artists - enabling the somewhat mystical bond between creatives to flourish resulting in instinctive collaborations.

 In 2014 Riku Lätti collaborated with Kilroy Was Here!
 Productions (Charl J. Naudé and Gideon Breytenbach) in attempts to turn Die Wasgoedlyn into a TV series with the same concept.
 The first season will feature approximately twenty artists including Lochner de Kock, Ryno Velvet, Willim Welsyn, Frazer Barry, Tribal Echo, Piet Botha, Jacques "Jake Gunn" Groenewald, Dana Snyman, Gert Vlok Nel, Jannie du Toit, C. Johan Bakkes, Churchill Naude, Laurinda Hofmeyr, Andre van Rensburg, Rian Malan, Dozi, Leila Groenewald, Mervin Williams, Adries Bezuidenhout, Fran Veda (Bonsai), Charles J. Fourie, Andra, Gerald Clark, Mauritz Lotz, Les Javan, Riku Lätti, Bacchus Nel, Loit Sôls, Francois van Coke (Van Coke Kartel), etc.